craftercms/docs/source/.new-ia/by-role/developer/templated/experience-builder.rst

      - Html attributes to print by item index.
 For example, ``$nthItemAttributes={ 0: { "class": "active" } }`` will apply the class named active only to the first item in the collection.
    * - ``renderComponentArguments``
-     - CrafterCMS' :ref:`renderComponent <renderComponent>` macro supports supplying additional arguments (``additionalModel`` argument when used directly) to the component template context.
+     - CrafterCMS' :ref:`renderComponent <newIa-renderComponent>` macro supports supplying additional arguments (``additionalModel`` argument when used directly) to the component template context.
 You can send these via this parameter.
 The ``renderComponentArguments`` will be sent to all items.